microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 ### Step 4: Start and configure the Azure Data Lake local run service

+U-SQL is a powerful big-data query language that was designed to be used for a wide variety of datasets (both structured and unstructured) that are stored in Data Lake Store, Azure Blob storage, Microsoft SQL Server in Azure, Azure SQL Database, and Azure SQL Data Warehouse.
+An additional advantage of U-SQL is that you can query data directly in CSV files, without having to create a database and load the data into that database.
 U-SQL was designed to be used for large datasets stored in Data Lake and Blob storage.
 To query *local* data files, you first need to start and configure the Data Lake local run service.

 1. In Visual Studio Code, from the **View** menu, select **Command Palette**.
 (If you are on a PC, you can open the command palette with the keyboard shortcut Ctrl+Shift+P.)